kingszun/UniAD/README.md

 | UniAD-B | R101 | 0.359 | 0.313 | 0.708 | 63.4 | 0.31 |  TBA | TBA |
 | UniAD-L | V2-99 | 0.409 | 0.323 | 0.723 | 64.1 | 0.29 | TBA | TBA |

+### Usage of Checkpoints:
+* Download the checkpoints you need into UniAD/ckpt/ directory.
+* You can directly evaluate these checkpoints to reproduce the results we reported, following the evaluation section in [TRAIN_EVAL.md](docs/TRAIN_EVAL.md).
+* You can also initialize your own model with the pretrained checkpoints to incorporate your customized designs and improve the model performance.
+Change the `load_from` field in your config to `path/of/ckpt` and follow the training section in [TRAIN_EVAL.md](docs/TRAIN_EVAL.md) to start training.

+## Model Structure
+The overall pipeline of UniAD is controlled by [uniad_e2e.py](projects/mmdet3d_plugin/uniad/detectors/uniad_e2e.py) which coordinates all the task modules in `UniAD/projects/mmdet3d_plugin/uniad/dense_heads`.
+If you are interested in the implementation of a specific task module, please refer to it's corresponding files, e.g., [motion_head](projects/mmdet3d_plugin/uniad/dense_heads/motion_head.py).

 ## TODO List
 - [ ] (Long-term) Improve flexibility for future extensions